 Phonology, phonetics, intonation/prosody, reduplication, similarity, laboratory phonology, optimality theory, voice quality and phonation, acoustics, Bengali and other Indic languages.

-Formal linguistic theory, syntax, typology and language description, phonology, morphology, historical linguistics, the syntax-semantics interface, Austronesian.
+Formal linguistic theory, syntax, typology and language description, phonology, morphology, historical linguistics, the syntax-semantics interface, Austronesian languages.
+On sabbatical 2016–17.

 With its focus on language as a unique facet of human nature, linguistics bridges the divide between the cognitive sciences and the social sciences, and interfaces with the humanities, mathematics, logic, and philosophy.
 Linguistic concepts have contributed to the study of style and rhetoric, genre and register, poetic meter, and metaphor, thereby enhancing our understanding of literature.
 The techniques of linguistic analysis provide a window into the ideas of other cultures, whether distant in space and time or close to home, and thus contribute to the study of history and anthropology.
 Linguistic semantics has informed our understanding of the relationship of logic to language, and has influenced (and been influenced by) research in philosophy and mathematics.
 Finally, discoveries in linguistics have made major contributions to the development of cognitive science, and have applications in fields as diverse as neuroscience, evolutionary biology, speech and hearing technologies, computer science and artificial intelligence.

 Reed offers a variety of linguistics and linguistics-related courses.
-In addition to introductory courses in formal analysis and sociocultural linguistics, more specific offerings deal with "core" areas of analysis (phonology, morphology, syntax, semantics/pragmatics, and discourse), as well as historical linguistics, language typology, sociolinguistics, anthropological linguistics, and the psychology of language.
-Courses are also offered periodically on the structure of less familiar languages and language families (Algonquian, Austronesian, etc.).
+In addition to introductory courses in formal analysis and sociocultural linguistics, more specific offerings deal with particular areas of analysis (phonology, morphology, syntax, semantics/pragmatics, and discourse), as well as sociolinguistics, language typology, the psychology of language, and research methods.
+Courses are also offered periodically on the structure of less familiar languages and language families.
 Linguistics at Reed has an interdisciplinary orientation: through the allied field and language requirements, students are encouraged to develop links to other fields, including anthropology, psychology, philosophy, mathematics, biology, sociology, and classical and modern languages and literatures.
-Students may also have the opportunity to engage in linguistic fieldwork, both locally and abroad.
+Students may also have the opportunity to engage in linguistic fieldwork and laboratory research.

 Admission to the Major